ShaneBeee/NMS-API/README.md

 # NMS-API

-NMS-API is a simple library of utility shortcuts for simple NMS things.
+NMS-API is a simple library of utility shortcuts for easy access to some of Minecraft's internals.

 ## Requirements:
-A PaperMC server is required as this API is built using Paper's PaperWeight system.
+- Java 21+

 ## JavaDocs:
 Check out the [**JavaDocs**](https://shanebeee.github.io/docs/NMS-API/)